the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 share-img: /assets/img/manler-analysis.png
 ---

 This post is part technical deep-dive, part forensic investigation story.
 I'll walk through how I discovered and analyzed a sophisticated cryptocurrency theft operation that uses advanced JavaScript obfuscation to steal funds by manipulating withdrawal forms.
 There are tools out there for this kind of analysis, but I built my own set of Python scripts to really understand what was happening under the hood.
-This isn't a step-by-step tutorial—it's more about the process of investigation, the patterns I found, and what they reveal about how these attacks work.
+This isn't a step-by-step tutorial, it's more about the process of investigation, the patterns I found, and what they reveal about how these attacks work.

 #### THE INITIAL TIP

 Someone reached out asking me to take a look at `https://manler.cc/payouts/account/`.
-They said something felt off about the site—it was supposed to be a Bitcoin mining payout page, but the behavior seemed suspicious.
+They said something felt off about the site, it was supposed to be a Bitcoin mining payout page, but the behavior seemed suspicious.
 I'm always curious about these kinds of reports, so I fired up a browser and took a look.

 At first glance, it looked legitimate.
 Clean interface, professional design, a withdrawal form asking for wallet addresses.
 Nothing immediately screamed "scam" to me.
 But when you've been doing this long enough, you develop a sense for when something doesn't add up.
 The site was asking users to enter their wallet addresses to withdraw funds from their "mining earnings."
 That's a common enough pattern, but something about it felt engineered.